EAST LONDON SHAKESPEARE FESTIVAL PRESENTS

 Lucy has also worked as a freelance assistant designer at the Royal Shakespeare Company and is frequently Assistant designer for Set and Costume Designers Nicky Shaw and Stewart J Charlesworth.

-Andrew Hollingworth - Designer
+Andrew Hollingworth - Production Manager/Set Builder

 Andrew has been a set builder for Redbridge Drama Centre on a handful of their Christmas productions.
 He has also been Tech Operator and Stage Manager on Katie Arnstein's "It's A Girl" Trilogy: Bicycles and Fish, Sexy Lamp and Sticky Door, and most recently on her production of The Long Run at the New Diorama Theatre